kangelamw/Ang-SQL-Project/tools_etc/udf_dividebymil.md

 ```

 ### Use case:
-It works the same way as SUM/COUNT/AVG.
+It works the same way as SUM/COUNT/AVG in a way that it returns a scalar value.

 Example: `SELECT dividebymil(unit_price) FROM analytics`